STFUjs/STFU/README.md

 ON🌕 and 🌑OFF sequences ALWAYS have matching Symbol type, off can have more stuff in the Connected Control System too! 🤯

-The next 3i "4 bits" of "STFU8" have ↕️ Logical Direction and types too!
+The next 3i "4 bits" of "STFU8" have ↕️ Logical Directions and types too!

 <!--
 <H3>"STFU4": STFU3i Control Symbols</H3>